Former Director of People Science - Performance, Culture Amp

 Have they provided constructive feedback to others?
 Have they been open to receiving feedback?
 Have they approached problems with questions rather than assumptions?

-When trusting others, have they accepted that the path may not look identical to their own?
+When trusting others, have they accepted that the path might not look identical to their own?
 When being trusted, have they committed to including stakeholders, owning outcomes, and sharing learnings?

 Is the Camper committed to uplifting others through their own work?
 Are they respected for their contributions and what they bring to their team?
 Do they make an effort to help others even when there’s no direct gain for themselves?